Table of Contents (click to expand)

 So, we’ve pretty much established that we can survive for prolonged periods of time floating in outer space, but we haven’t even come close to comprehending the thought of a human being born in that environment.
 Astronauts are trained individuals at the heights of human fitness, backed up by a lot of research and experience to guide them, but a human infant has none of those qualifications, making it far more difficult to survive.
 Even if it survives, it’s highly improbable that it would be a healthy individual.

 We know that the moon is 4,00,000 kilometers away from Earth’s surface, which is quite large, considering that the farthest a human has ever been from Earth is the moon.
-The International Space Station (ISS) orbits the Earth in a geostationary orbit at a height of about 400 kilometers, which is just 0.1% of the distance from the moon.
+The International Space Station (ISS) orbits the Earth at a height of about 400 kilometers, which is just 0.1% of the distance from the moon.
 However, since astronauts in the ISS do experience weightlessness, I’ll limit the discussion to a baby being born there.
 Apart from this, the ISS is currently the most suitable habitat that could support gestation and child-rearing, which is not saying much, because it’s still in SPACE!

-Major Difference in the Environment: Gravity
+Major Difference In The Environment: Gravity

 It is a common misconception that astronauts onboard the ISS experience ‘Zero Gravity’.
 What they do experience is weightlessness, which is very different than Zero Gravity.
 Just because it is 400 kilometers above the Earth’s surface doesn’t mean that it isn’t affected by Earth’s gravity.
 The gravitational force is nearly the same up there, almost 90% of what it is down on Earth.
 In other words, if you were to walk on a building 400 kilometers high, you’d feel pretty much the same amount of gravity as you do right now.